calebomondi/Hardhat-Template-TS/README.md

 CLONE.CODE.DEPLOY

-This hardHat template was created to the shorten the hardhat setup and configuration time.
+This hardHat template was created to shorten the hardhat setup and configuration time.
 All you need is to clone it then follow the below steps;

 1. Run the following commands: